 When the app finishes tuning model hyperparameters, it returns a model trained with the optimized hyperparameter values (Bestpoint hyperparameters).
 The model metrics, displayed plots, and exported model correspond to this trained model with fixed hyperparameter values.

 Training Results – Shows the performance of the optimizable model.
-See View and Compare Model Statistics
+See View Model Metrics in Summary Tab and Models Pane.

 Optimized Hyperparameters – Lists the values of the optimized hyperparameters

 Hyperparameter Search Range – Displays the search ranges for the optimized hyperparameters

 When you perform hyperparameter tuning using Bayesian optimization and you export